Politics chat: Trump fires Attorney General Bondi, seeks to break campaign promises

 AYESHA RASCOE, HOST:

-President Trump's announcement online of the rescue of that Air Force colonel was celebratory in tone - a notable departure from a post yesterday in which he wrote, make a deal or open up the Hormuz Strait.
-Time is running out.
-Forty-eight hours before all hell will rain down.
+President Trump's announcement online of the rescue of that Air Force colonel was celebratory in tone - a notable departure from his past post about the Strait of Hormuz.
+Yesterday he promised Iran hell if the strait isn't opened.
+Today he ramped up the rhetoric with swear words and a reference to Allah.
 NPR national political correspondent Mara Liasson joins us now.
 Good morning, Mara.

 MARA LIASSON, BYLINE: Good morning.